-Ochsner has been ranked among the best hospitals and medical centers in the country, year after year, including high rankings for a number of different specialties.
-In addition to recognition for patient care, Ochsner is also a leader in medical research and clinical trials.
-It is one of the largest medical teaching facilities in the country that is not affiliated with a university.
+In addition to recognition for patient care, Ochsner leads in medical research and clinical trials.
+It is one of the most extensive medical teaching facilities in the country not affiliated with a university.
 Researching and treating cancer is a big part of the work done at Ochsner.

-The history of Ochsner goes back to 1942 when a doctor named Alton Ochsner opened the first multi-disciplinary medical practice with several of his colleagues.
-The mission of these founders was to provide the residents of New Orleans with comprehensive and quality care from a team of experts in different areas.
+Ochsner’s history goes back to 1942 when a doctor, Alton Ochsner, opened the first multidisciplinary medical practice with several colleagues.
+They hoped to provide the residents of New Orleans with sound, comprehensive care from experts in different areas.

 The Gayle and Tom Benson Cancer Center

 The Gayle and Tom Benson Cancer Center is part of Ochsner Medical Center.
 It provides care for cancer patients, including those with mesothelioma.
 The Cancer Center at Ochsner opened in 2010 to expand the Medical Center’s ability to help patients with all types of cancer.

 Ochsner was already a leader in treating cancer patients.
 Still, the opening of the Cancer Center allowed more patients to get treatment and more resources to be focused on cancer research.

 In Louisiana, one in four men and one in three women are ultimately diagnosed with cancer.
 The Benson Cancer Center’s goal is to reach more of these patients and provide them with advanced, compassionate care.

 The Cancer Center is multi-disciplinary, with specialists in a variety of areas.
 It offers holistic care for patients and addresses medical, spiritual and emotional needs.